anweiss/cddl/README.md

 CDDL groups, generics, sockets/plugs and group-to-choice enumerations can all be used when validating JSON.

-Since JSON objects only support keys whose types are JSON strings, when validating JSON, member keys defined in CDDL structs must use either the colon syntax (`mykey: tstr`) or the double arrow syntax with double quotes (`"mykey" => tstr`).
-Unquoted member keys used with the double arrow syntax that resolve to types must resolve to one of the supported data types that can be used to validate JSON strings (`text` or `tstr`).
+Since JSON objects only support keys whose types are JSON strings, when validating JSON, member keys defined in CDDL structs must use either the colon syntax (`mykey: tstr` or `"mykey": tstr`) or the double arrow syntax provided that the member key is either a text string value (`"mykey" => tstr`) or a bareword that resolves to either a string data type (`text` or `tstr`) or another text string value (`* tstr => any`).

 Occurrence indicators can be used to validate key/value pairs in a JSON object and the number of elements in a JSON array; depending on how the indicators are defined in a CDDL data definition.

 Below is the table of supported control operators and whether or not they've been implemented as of the current release: